 - Before using lemon essentials it is recommended to take a patch test which will show whether you are allergic, or sensitive to lemon containing products.

-- If you are epileptic, pregnant, or have other health conditions, it is advisable to consult a qualified doctor or aromatherapist before using lemon extracts.
+- If you are epileptic, pregnant, or have other health conditions, it is advisable to consult a qualified healthcare professional before using lemon extracts or any other home remedies.

-- It is advisable not to take lemon oils orally.
+- It is advisable not to use lemon oils orally.

 - Face mask.
 This is a simple lemony, super-lightening face mask that will invigorate your skin.
 Whip up 1 teaspoon of orange peel powder, 4 drops of lemon essential oil, and 2 teaspoons of thick Greek yogurt (4).
-Once you apply this mask to your skin, let it sit for 10-215 minutes, and then wash it off with water.
-You can repeat this procedure two times per week.
+Once you apply this mask to your skin, let it sit for 10-15 minutes, and then wash it off with water.
+The original poster suggests repeating this procedure up to two times per week.

 Is Lemon Oil Good For Hair?